eseidel/space_traders/README.md

 ### Todo

 Logic:
-* Keep per-ship logs, so can caculate per-ship efficiency.
+* Keep per-ship logs, so can calculate per-ship efficiency.
 * Compute earnings per hour per ship.
 * Survey mines when we pass by if we have another ship there?
 * Probes should plan jumps based on distance to hq, not current location.